RazvanML/reco-link/_posts/2015-10-31-JaroWinkler.md

 * ```beta``` is the probability of the test to return false, in case of a mismatching entity
 * ```threshold``` is a cutoff value used to provide the "match" and "no match" verdict.

 The value choices for the three parameters will be the subject of a future post.
-Let's assume that the values are just right.
+Let's assume for the moment that the values are just right.

 With this change, the result is as following (mismatches were marked manually):